-During Veterans' Week 2008, Canadians from coast to coast to coast will show pride and gratitude for our Veterans as events and activities take place across the country in their honour.
+During Veterans' Week 2009, Canadians from coast to coast to coast will show pride and gratitude for our Veterans as events and activities take place across the country in their honour.
 All Canadians, especially youth, are urged to take an active role in remembrance.
 There are many ways to get involved.
 Talk to a Veteran.
 Visit our cenotaph.
-Read a book on our Veterans' great sacrifices and achievements or attend the Remembrance Day ceremony.
+Read a book on our Veterans' great sacrifices and achievements.
+Attend the Remembrance Day ceremony in Windsor and bring a family member, friend or neighbour.

 When Canadians participate in commemorative events, we take up the torch of remembrance.
 As a result, we can rest assured that future generations will continue to commemorate those who helped shape Canada as a nation.